Strong dollar hurts HP's earnings forecast, shares plummet

 "Let's wait till October, see if this split is really going to create the shareholder value that (CEO) Meg Whitman is hoping for."

-HP has not projected the total cost of its separation plan but it said on Tuesday it will take charges of $1.3 billion (840.50 million pounds) this fiscal year and $500 million next year to pay for the move.
+HP has not projected the total cost of its separation plan but it said on Tuesday it will take charges of $1.3 billion this fiscal year and $500 million next year to pay for the move.

 On top of that, it forecast an extra $300 million this year in capital spending related to the plan, plus $950 million in foreign tax expenses, although it said more than half of the tax cost could be recuperated.